IBM/unexpected-rxjs/README.md

 - `<Observable> [not] to complete with value [exhaustively] satisfying <any+>` - Same as previous, except using "to satisfy" semantics.
 - `<Observable> when complete <assertion>` - Akin to Unexpected's `<Promise> when fulfilled <assertion>` syntax.

+## Development

+Execute `npm run build` to bundle the project for distribution.

 ## Notes

 - `<Observable> [not] to complete with value [exhaustively] satisfying <any+>` has some significant performance issues.